THE CHANGING FACE OF AUTOMOTIVE

 Our honest opinion and what to do about it

-For example, during the early days of digital (not so long ago) when organisations rushed to launch e-trading platforms, dealer portals, online customer account management and the like, budgets worth millions were frittered on inadequate, poorly thought-out solutions.
-Time and again, we’ve seen the results of inadequate analysis, a limited focus, lack of attention paid to critical ROI and duplicated functionality.
+For example, during the early days of digital (not so long ago) when organisations rushed to launch e-trading platforms, dealer portals, online customer account management and the like, budgets worth millions were frittered on inadequate solutions.
+Time and again we’ve seen the results of inadequate analysis, a limited focus, lack of attention paid to critical ROI and duplicated functionality.
 In places, we’re still living with a legacy of dysfunctional organisational silos and inefficient duplication, leading to excessive operational costs.
-Bluntly put, what may have started as an opportunity has often created yet more challenges in the long term, impacting on profitability, customer loyalty and – in many cases – brand value.
+Bluntly put, what may have started as an opportunity has often created yet more challenges in the long term, impacting on profitability, customer loyalty and – in some cases – brand value.

-They’ll need to be engaging with independent, proven specialists (like us) who know the automotive industry inside out and can provide big picture thinking, holistic solutions, and crucially, accelerate change and help deliver on key objectives over the short and longer term.
-They’ll need to work with people who can spot the relevancy and opportunity provided by adopting the best solutions and ideas from other industries, such as banking, telecoms and wider technology.
-And, given our industry’s track record, you need people who can help to work across the various silos within an automotive business (e.g. NSC/Finance Company/Fleet & FSL division) and start to catalyse and leverage the resources, thinking and expertise that already exists within your own business to benefit your organisation as a whole.
+They’ll need to be engaging with independent specialists (like us) who know the automotive industry inside out and can provide big picture thinking, holistic solutions and – crucially – deliver on objectives over the short and longer term.
+They’ll need to work with people who can spot the relevancy and opportunity provided by adopting the best solutions and ideas from other industries, such as banking, telecoms and technology.
+And, given our industry’s track record, you need people who can help to work across the various silos within a business and start to leverage some of the resources, thinking and expertise that already exists within your own business to benefit your organisation as a whole.

 It’s time to stop such mistakes from being repeated.

-We don’t deny that future solutions may be complex, but that doesn’t mean you should break down current and future challenges and deal with them via a piecemeal approach.
-Instead, a holistic ‘360 degrees’ perspective is critical.
+We don’t deny that the solutions will be complex – but that doesn’t mean you should be breaking current and future challenges down and dealing with them piecemeal.

 Three things to look for when bringing in external resource to devise, support and deliver strategies for change: